 An International hub of music and culture

-As well as being one of the most exciting and vibrant cities in the world, London is at the heart of the global music industry, constantly at the cutting edge of music, defining popular culture throughout the world and offering unparalleled opportunities to make the right connections.
+When you’re starting a career in music, it’s indisputable that London is the place to be.
+As well as being one of the most exciting and vibrant cities in the world, London is at the heart of the global music industry.
+It’s constantly at the cutting edge of music, defining popular culture throughout the world and offering unparalleled opportunities to make the right connections.

-These unrivaled opportunities to appear on some of the greatest stages, be seen by leading music industry executives and scouts, gain direct experience, and build that all-important network of contacts is a crucial element of commercial and critical success.
+This means you’ll have unrivaled opportunities to play and perform on some of the world’s greatest stages, be seen by leading music industry executives and scouts, gain direct experience, and build that all-important network of contacts – a crucial element of commercial and critical success.

 LONDON’S £1BILLION LIVE SCENE

 London’s world-renowned live music scene continues to flourish.
-In 2016, London was the third busiest city in the world for live music, with a total of 19,940 live music events – only beaten by New York (28,529) and Los Angeles (20,843).* The city’s live music scene generated over £1billion in 2016**, demonstrating that London is truly where the opportunities exist for musicians, artists and music entrepreneurs.
+In 2017, London was named the busiest city in the world for live music, leaping ahead of both New York and Los Angeles.* Every night nearly 14,000 people attended a gig at one of the city’s grassroots venues.
+London’s live music scene generated over £1billion in 2016**, showing that it is truly the world’s biggest stage for performers, artists and music industry entrepreneurs.